mluo24/texttwister/README.md

 Have fun!
 I will maybe update this to look better in the future.

 (if you have any issues please let me know!)

+---

+### Todo for the future (very optimistic)

+- Refactor code (code written by high school me was not very good) + optimization
+- Fix styling
+- Use a better dictionary/pull a dictionary with an API
+- Add difficulty levels/use hints to make the game more user-friendly or fun
+- Add multiplayer (see who can find the most words, will be the most difficult)